-Eight - week placement (40 days equivalent, including statutory holidays holidays) at a clinical teaching facility(s) under the supervision of a CE(s), as assigned by the CI.
-It can be comprised of a single full-time or several part-time placements in either March/April and/or July/August
+- Eight-weeks - 40 days equivalent, including statutory holidays - At a clinical teaching site with a CE(s), as assigned by the CI.

 The purpose of this course is to introduce a student to the clinical practice of speech-language pathology in the area of developmental communication disorders.
-By the end of this practicum, through experienced gained in the activities related to the required Minimum Expectations and general placement activities, a student will be required to meet specific objectives detailed in the course outline.